-Starting a small business is an exciting journey, but it comes with its own set of challenges.
-Managing a business effectively from the get-go is crucial for long-term success.
-Here are 20 common business management mistakes to avoid when you’re just starting out:
+Starting a small business is an exciting journey, but it also comes with its own set of challenges, many of which stem from business management mistakes.
+Effectively managing your business from the start is crucial for ensuring long-term success and avoiding costly errors.

 Avoid These Business Management Mistakes!